JanisLV/java-fundamentals/README.md

 ## Presentation
 Presentation is available in the root of this project, under [this link](https://gitlab.com/sda-international/program/java/java-fundamentals/-/blob/master/Java%20Fundamentals.pdf).

+## Materials for Individual Workshop

+We prepared exercises in IntelliJ with Edu Tool.

+Here you can download exercises [link]()

+Here we prepared instruction, how to install Edu tool in IntelliJ [link]()

 ## Requirements

 Before you start make sure that you have downloaded and installed required software: